metaeducation/ren-cpp/doc/build.md

 Here are my steps for running on a local VM under virtual box.

-First up the resolution is not right running under virtualbox so we need to fix that
+First up the resolution is not right running under virtualbox so we need to fix that:

     sudo apt-get install virtualbox-guest-dkms

-Grab qt and install it (I had a few problems with the download, but it worked in the end)
+Grab qt and install it (I had a few problems with the download, but it worked in the end):

     wget http://download.qt-project.org/official_releases/online_installers/qt-opensource-linux-x86-online.run
     chmod 755 qt-opensource-linux-x86-online.run